faenrandir/a_careful_examination/documents/five_key_facts/five_key_facts.md

 See [Problem Summaries: resources discussing LDS-truth claims](https://mormonbandwagon.com/bwv549/problem-summaries-resources-discussing-lds-truth-claims/)

 [^hales]: Brian Hales very cursorily responded to this document; Here is [my response to his cursory thoughts](https://www.reddit.com/r/mormon/comments/5wp96c/my_response_to_brian_hales_comment_on_five_key/).
 I have altered the presentation of a few points based on this and other exchanges and appreciate his feedback.

+[^deception]: The word "deceptive" was chosen because [it is the most precise word to describe Joseph Smith's polygamy denials](https://www.reddit.com/r/mormonscholar/comments/66qepx/response_to_hales_challenge_please_show_me_even/).

+[^undueinfluence]: See [The Belmont Report on Ethical Principles and Guidelines for the Protection of Human Subjects of Research](https://www.hhs.gov/ohrp/regulations-and-policy/belmont-report/index.html) for a discussion of what typically constitutes "undue influence."